taytom258/terraria/README.md

 ## Additional Features

 ### Autosave on exit functionality
-When container detects shutdown it will send an `exit` command to the server.<br/>
+When the container detects a shutdown event it will send an `exit` command to the server.<br/>
 This will save the world before shutting down the container.

 ### Addtional command-line arguments